Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 Functions

-The veins carry the outflow of blood, which carries metabolic products and carbon dioxide.
-It contains nutrients that are absorbed by the walls of the digestive tract and hormones produced by the endocrine glands.
+The veins carry out the outflow of blood, which carries metabolic products and carbon dioxide.
+Nutrients enter it and are absorbed by the walls. digestive tract, and produced by glands internal secretion hormones.

 Movement through the veins